wechaty/docusaurus/jekyll/_posts/2016-12-03-welcome-to-wechaty.md

 ## Last but not least

-* Check out the [Wechaty IO][wechaty-io] for more info on how to get the most out of Wechaty.
+* Check out the [Chatie IO][chatie-io] for more info on how to get the most out of Wechaty.
 * File all bugs/feature requests at [Wechaty’s GitHub repo][wechaty-gh].
 * If you have questions, you can ask other developers in _Wechaty Developers' Home_ by scan belowing Qr Code and send the secret code: `wechaty`.